Debt Snowball Calculator — Create Your Debt Free Plan — USA 2026

 Use the debt snowball method to create a plan for paying off all your debts.
-See your payoff timeline and total interest saved with this proven strategy in 2026.
+See your payoff timeline and total interest saved with this proven strategy.

 The debt snowball method popularized by Dave Ramsey is a debt repayment strategy where you pay off your smallest debts first regardless of interest rate.
 You make minimum payments on all debts except the smallest which gets all your extra money.
 Once the smallest debt is paid off you roll that payment into the next smallest creating a snowball effect.
 While the debt avalanche method saves more in interest the snowball method keeps you motivated with quick wins which is why studies show it has a higher success rate.